tachukao/mgplvm-pytorch/README.md

 Bayesian GPFA with automatic relevance determination applied to recordings from monkey M1:\
 https://colab.research.google.com/drive/1Q-Qy8LM_Xn52g4dYycPRaBx0sMsti4_U?usp=sharing

-mGPLVM for unsupervised learning, applied to data from the _Drosophila_ head direction circuit:\
+mGPLVM for unsupervised learning on non-Euclidean manifolds, applied to data from the _Drosophila_ head direction circuit:\
 https://colab.research.google.com/drive/1SoZGqYoPFSz-VQ6woo9QsoCzw3b1Pwut?usp=sharing

 Adaption of mGPLVM for _supervised_ learning on non-Euclidean manifolds, applied to synthetic data on the ring and group of 3D rotations:\